 Find your marrow.

 Each post is inspired by a place and time but more than anything, each is inspired by a moment.
-And it’s to that precise moment that I want to bring you, the reader, in words, photos, adventures, recipes, and everything in between.
+And it’s to that precise moment that I want to bring you in words, photos, sail adventures, recipes, and everything in between.
 Because at the crux of it all, this space is intended as a place to connect with all of you through sharing stories and sharing recipes.
-Whether they’re words about finding my Cajun heritage or my topsy-turvy relationship with whiskey; from salmon fishing in Alaska to my embarrassing childhood collection of alligator heads.
-The simple act of story-sharing over a meal – please, someone pass the wine – is, to me, one of things that connects us most as humans.
+Whether they’re words about finding my Cajun heritage or my topsy-turvy relationship with whiskey; from a (not quite) near death experience sailing across the Gulf Stream to my embarrassing childhood collection of alligator heads.
+The simple act of story-sharing – over a meal, please, someone pass the wine – is, to me, one of things that connects us most as humans.

 Take a moment while you’re here to explore.
-Read some things, cook some food, laugh at my perpetually-hungry chocolate lab.
-But whatever you do, don’t hesitate to sign up and stick around for a while and leave comments when you feel inspired.
+Read some stories, cook some food.
+But whatever you do, don’t hesitate to sign up to stick around for a while and leave comments when you feel inspired.
 There’s nothing that makes me happier than swapping stories and breaking bread with new friends.